 Accidents happen all the time and it is not always that the medical team will reach with speed to offer medical assistance.
-This is the reason there has been increased awareness for the need to take first aid burns classes to learn a few basic first aid skills that could help save a life.
+This is the reason there has been increased awareness of the need to take classes for emergency first aid for burns to learn a few basic first aid skills that could help save a life.
 It could be devastating to know that someone lost their life when there was something you could do to help but you did not.
-Be an instrumental lifesaver in the society today by ensuring you get your CPR and first aid certificate today.
+Be an instrumental lifesaver in society today by ensuring you get your CPR and first aid certificate today.
 Here are a few basics that are a must-know for anyone First Aid trained.

 It is vital that you stay safe and also keep your patient safe while trying to save their lives.
 You, therefore, have to carry with you safety tools in your first aid box wherever you go.
 These safety items may include items like gloves and sterilizers to prevent contraction or passing on any infections to and from the victim.
 Put on your gloves and sterilize any cutting materials that you could use during the life-saving process.
 It is wrong to rush to an accident scene to administer help when you lack the right protective gear to wear while administering the first aid.

 Find Out if the Victim is Conscious

 Analyze the victim at the accident spot and find out if they are conscious or not.
 Try waking them up should they appear asleep.
 Try calling them by their names if you know them; if not tap them to try and wake them up.
 Remember it is easier to help a conscious and awake person than an unconscious victim.
 Even the level of first aid administered changes depending on the situation of the victim.

 Find Out if They are Breathing